ytomofuji/JMAG_JVD/README.md

 This script outputs a single summary file which includes the summarized results of the inStrain, tRNAscan-SE, and barrnap.

 ## Step5.
 Prediction and annotation of the genes on the MAGs
-For the QCed MAGs recovered in Step3, we predicted the genes with the prodigal.
+For the QCed MAGs recovered in the Step3, we predicted the genes with the prodigal.
 Then, functions of these putative genes were annotated with the eggNOG-mapper.
 These analyses were performed with the script `05_Gene_annotation.sh`.